8.11.6 FBAR Penalties

 2. See the table below for information on handling the case as a premature referral:

-If Premature Referral- jurisdiction is released on the Then
+If Premature referral - jurisdiction is released on the Then

-• close cases together
+• close combined cases

 Income tax case only